_____________________________________________________________________________

 Batman and Robin defeat an escaped Two-Face.

 –REFERENCE: In Red Hood: Outlaw #37.
 Originally told in “SUPERMAN: DOOMED.”
 Doomsday returns and begins emitting a fatal virus, killing thousands.
 After conferring with genius scientist Dr. Shay Veritas and the JLA, Superman defeats Doomsday, but gets infected with the Doomsday Virus (thanks to Brainiac’s secret manipulation).
-An infected Superman joins Batman, Steel, Wonder Woman, and Krypto to defeat released Phantom Zone baddies Ghost Soldier, Mongul, Non, Harrow (leader of the criminal organization known as The Tower), and Dr. Xa-Du (aka The Phantom King).
+An infected Superman joins Batman, Steel, Wonder Woman, and Krypto to defeat released Phantom Zone bad guys Ghost Soldier, Mongul, Non, Harrow (leader of the criminal organization known as The Tower), and Dr. Xa-Du (aka The Phantom King).
 Afterward, Superman succumbs to his virus and morphs into a new Doomsday called “Super-Doom.”
 The US government sends Metallo and Atomic Skull to battle Super-Doom, but they are easily crushed.
 Seeking to take advantage of the situation, Brainiac and Cyborg Superman attempt to take over the entire planet.
 Super-Doom regains some semblance of his old self enough to join the JLA, Teen Titans, Steel, Lois Lane, Lana Lang, Swamp Thing, brand new Green Lantern Simon Baz, Martian Manhunter, Ghost Soldier, Harrow, Lex Luthor, Baka, Dr. Veritas, and Hawkman to fight against Brainiac’s invasion fleet.[4]
 After Supergirl defeats Cyborg Superman, Brainiac pulls an ace out of his sleeve and mind-controls the entire populace of Earth (except Superman, who is protected in his Super-Doom form).
 Super-Doom bests Brainiac, tossing both he and the remnants of the Doomsday Virus into a black hole.
 Thus, Superman saves the day and reverts himself back to his old self.

 –REFERENCE: In Green Arrow Vol. 6 #32—originally told in Detective Comics Vol. 2 #31-32.
 Batman beats the crap out of the aptly-named sumo-wrestling super-villain Sumo, who is running an enslaved child ring.

 –REFERENCE: In Batwoman: Rebirth #1, Batwoman Vol. 3 #2, Batwoman Vol. 3 #11, Detective Comics #957, Detective Comics #967, Detective Comics #982, Harley Quinn Vol. 3 #40, Batman: Prelude to the Wedding Part 1 – Robin vs Ra’s al Ghul #1, Batgirl Vol. 5 Annual #2, Batgirl Vol. 5 #30, Catwoman Vol. 5 #39, and DC’s How to Lose a Guy Gardner in Ten Days #1 Part 1—originally told in Batman Eternal.
 When Commissioner Gordon is framed for manslaughter, the Bat-Family is on the case.
 With Commissioner Gordon imprisoned in Blackgate Prison, Major Jack Forbes becomes interim commissioner and Detective Jason Bard is promoted to Lieutenant.
-Chaos reigns in Gotham as Carmine Falcone wars with Penguin.
-Batman, Bard, Harvey Bullock, Detective Maggie Sawyer, Vicki Vale, Joey Day (Vicki’s assistant photographer) deal with the gang war.
+Meanwhile, Carmine Falcone wars with Penguin, causing chaos in Gotham City.
+Batman, Bard, Harvey Bullock, Detective Maggie Sawyer, Vicki Vale, Joey Day (Vicki’s assistant photographer) deal with the ensuing gang war.
 While Catwoman combats Penguin’s capos Lark and Otto “Fishnet” Kruft (aka “Fishnet Face”), Batman defeats Professor Pyg and Falcone, both revealed as red herrings in the Gordon frame-up.
 Bard impugns Forbes’ legitimacy as a cop, exposing him as having been in league with Falcone.
 Forbes is jailed and Bard is appointed as the new commissioner!
 In Blackgate, James Gordon Jr visits his dad and plays mind games with him, offering to help him escape.
 The Caped Crusader’s investigation then takes him to Hong Kong where he meets Alfred’s daughter, British secret agent Julia Pennyworth.
 When Julia is injured by a gangster, Batman brings her to Wayne Manor, where she becomes a temporary resident, eventually discovering Bruce’s secret.
 Julia quickly becomes a member of the Bat-Family, remotely guiding Batman from the Batcave (using the call-sign “Penny-Two”), helping them unravel the devious plot to smear Gordon and bring chaos to Gotham.
 Batman delivers evidence proving Gordon’s innocence to Commissioner Bard, but Bard ignores it because he is secretly in the employ of Hush!
 A pissed-off Batgirl kidnaps and interrogates Commissioner Bard, who holds his tongue, but gets thrown off a roof for his troubles, resulting in injury.
 Soon after, Selina Kyle gets caught in a gang war between Tiger Shark and the Ibanescu Mob (led by patriarch Dragos Ibanescu).
 Selina learns that imprisoned gangster Rex Calabrese might be her biological father.
 At Blackgate Penitentiary, she meets with Calabrese, who asks her to take over the family trade and become a crime kingpin.
 Selina accepts, but only so that she can unite all of Gotham’s underworld in order to save lives.
 Selina takes over the Calabrese Mob, making her cousins—Antonia Calabrese, Nick Calabrese, and Ward Calabrese—top lieutenants.
 Eventually, the Bat-Family busts Hush and brings the hammer down on Commissioner Bard, who realizes the error of his ways, repenting and vowing to right all the wrongs he’s committed.
 Bard also reveals that Hush was merely a minor player that was working for the unknown Big Bad.
 Also concurrent to ongoing events, Batwing and Detective Jim Corrigan investigate strange happenings within Arkham Asylum.
 (The Spectre has recently resurrected Corrigan from the grave and re-bonded with him.)
 Batwing and Corrigan discover that the ghost of Deacon Joseph Blackfire, trying to come back from Hell via a Hellmouth underneath Arkham, has taken over the prison thanks to help from Joker’s Daughter.
 Batwing fights Joker’s Daughter and the entire Blackfire-controlled populace of Arkham in a losing effort before Corrigan turns into the Spectre and obliterates Blackfire.
 Eventually, after crossing Lord Death Man and Ra’s al Ghul off the list of possible Big Bads, Batman learns that the over-arching villainous plot against Gotham is masterminded by Cluemaster.
 Angered by her dad’s heinous actions, Spoiler helps the Bat-Family and Selina’s unified mob against a bunch of super-villains being manipulated by her dad.
 Longtime Bat-fan Harper Row takes it upon herself to become the superhero Bluebird, assisting the Bat-Family as well.
 Batman reluctantly accepts her help.
 Commissioner Bard convinces Mayor Sebastian Hady to release Gordon from prison.
 Gordon and Bard unite to bring down the bad guys as well, after which Gordon is reinstated as commissioner.
 In the end, Cluemaster’s scheme to put Gotham in ruins is foiled when he is betrayed by Lincoln March, who slits his throat and leaves him for dead.
 The heroes then bust March.
 As referenced in Young Justice Vol. 3 #5, Cluemaster, who everyone believes is dead, actually survives and goes into hiding.

 –REFERENCE: In Batman: Prelude to the Wedding Part 4 – Red Hood vs Anarky #1—originally told in Catwoman Vol. 4 Annual #2 Part 2 and Catwoman Vol. 4 #35-40.
 Eiko Hasigawa, leader of the notorious Hasigawa Mob, noticing that Catwoman hasn’t been active in a while, confers upon herself the mantle of the Cat and becomes the new Catwoman!
 In a homemade costume, Eiko secretly stalks Selina as she continues to lord over Gotham’s underworld.
 Batman introduces himself to the new Catwoman and tells her to re-think her new line of work.
 Meanwhile, Selina unifies all of Gotham’s organized crime as part of a plan to secretly reduce the number of illegal guns and drugs in the streets and secretly funnel money into needy communities.
 Sure enough, with Batman and the new Catwoman watching with keen interest, the plan works and a ton of criminals are busted.
 However, Penguin and Black Mask are quite irked and start a huge gang war in response.
 Selina retires as a crime boss and returns to being Catwoman.
 The dual Catwomen join Batman to fight Black Mask, Penguin, Selina’s other cousin Mason Calabrese, and a bunch of other bad guys.
 Eventually, the gang war is quelled and the side of good wins the day.
 Eiko becomes one of Selina’s best friends.
 As referenced in Catwoman Vol. 5 #49, moving forward, Eiko will take up the role of Catwoman whenever Selina is out of town.